Federal Financial Supervisory Authority: Presidents of BaFin

+Controversy

 Soon after its establishment, there were signs that there were serious shortcomings within the internal structure of BaFin.
-The Examination by the Federal Koblenz noted in March 2004 that the internal control system of authority is insufficient.
+An examination by the German Federal Court of Audit (Bundesrechnungshof) in Koblenz noted in March 2004 that the internal control system of authority is insufficient.

 In 2006, the Federal Court revealed the embezzlement of more than 4 million euro by Michael Raumann, the former head of information technology at BaFin, for which he was indicted and convicted by the Bonn district court.
 In the sentencing notes the court criticized BaFin for its "nonexistent" internal controls.

 In September 2006 a report by PricewaterhouseCoopers and BaFin internal audit found that the requirements of the federal government to prevent corruption had not been implemented.

 BaFin list of default risk of German banks

-In April 2009 an internal BaFin list containing the volume of loans and securities "from troubled business” and banks was leaked to the newspaper Sueddeutsche Zeitung.
+In April 2009 an internal BaFin list containing the volume of loans and securities "from troubled business" and banks was leaked to the newspaper Sueddeutsche Zeitung.
 The internal paper estimated the volume of debt to be 816 billion euros.
 This confidential information was seen as potentially damaging to the creditworthiness of the banks and their sustainability and was seen as a serious breach by BaFin.

 Shortly after the publication of the information, BaFin asked the Munich public prosecutor's to raise a criminal complaint against persons unknown on suspicion of breach of statutory duty of confidentiality.

-Bafin created a working group together with the Federal Lawyer’s Chamber, Assessor accountant, notaries, tax advisers and public accountants.
-The main objective of this group is to define “indications of possible money laundering activities” in connection with the work of the professions represented in this group.
+BaFin created a working group together with the Federal Lawyer's Chamber, Assessor accountant, notaries, tax advisers and public accountants.
+The main objective of this group is to define "indications of possible money laundering activities" in connection with the work of the professions represented in this group.
 Furthermore, the Federal Chamber is in the process of establishing special Guidelines for its members, particularly in the interpretation of the Money Laundering Act.